-PWD Travel Control
+Travel Control

 Rotate the direction/speed control as shown to travel forward.
-Rotate the direction/speed in the opposite direction to travel in reverse. ("Reverse" is defined as the direction in which the forks point.)
+Rotate the direction/speed in the opposite direction to travel in reverse ("Reverse" is defined as traveling with the forks leading).
 Truck speed increases the further you rotate the direction/speed control.
-When you release the control, it rotates back to the "neutral" position.
+When you release the control, it rotates back to the "neutral" position and the control goes into Auto Plug mode to slow the truck.